thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 As we have chosen the "On row click" action, we need to click on the row of our widget to bring the action into effect.
 After clicking, we immediately transfer to the chosen state.

-{% include images-gallery.html imageCollection="action-state" preview="false" %}
+{% include images-gallery.html imageCollection="action-state" %}

 ## Export